b-louis/cosecam/readmes/msfs_recorder.md

 Firstly, if your game is running at a low frame rate, your computer will run slower too and have much more difficulty to take values at the right time.

-Then, the way *SimVars* are retrieve, they are taken sequentially even when we have a lot of them.
-Some value that couldn't be capture at right time will be assign to *None*.
+Then, the way ***SimVars*** are retrieve, they are taken sequentially even when we have a lot of them.
+Some value that couldn't be capture at right time will be assign to ***None***.

 For now, the pixel size is hard coded,

 ```python
 # set image' scale (TO CHANGE !)
 self.pix_scale = 100/200  #(1/2 pixel for 1meter)
 ```

-In case you have images that have a dif
+In case you have images that have a different pixel scale, you need to change this value in this [file](../msfstools/msfs_rec.py)